22FAUNO-SA-Team-1/ClassProjectDocuments/CodeAnalysis.md

 ## Code Review
 Our code review strategy process will proceed as follows:

 1.)
 Begin by deciding which code scanning tools we should use (automated scanning strategy covered in the following subsection) and using those tools to scan the Keycloak source code

 2.)
 Each member covering the CWEs will then use a combination of the following strategies

-a.
+2a.)
 Refer to previous project findings in order to determine critical CWEs

-b.
+2b.)
 Browse through Keycloak directories targeting folders dealing with critical interactions with potential threats or weaknesses

-c.
-Browse through the list of CVE alerts found by automated scanning tools and cross-referencing them with appropriate CWEs 3.)
+2c.)
+Browse through the list of CVE alerts found by automated scanning tools and cross-referencing them with appropriate CWEs

+3.)
 Once we narrowed the list down to 5-10 CWEs with appropriate findings in the source code, any issues encountered are documented, and a summary of the code review findings is documented as well

 ### Automated Scan Strategy